carlosmarq/ScoutSuite/README.md

 https://github.com/nccgroup/ScoutSuite/pull/1386/commits/0d47bbaff5d4610a9b9c7be0daf8d42b01837c69
 created by @MaxNad

-Thanks to all people that contribute to this project.
+Thanks to all people that contributed to this project.

 ## Description